watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_1D.rst

 Between the electrodes of an electrodialysis stack (a reactor module), multiple anion- and cation-exchange membranes are alternately positioned and separated by spacers to form individual cells.
-When operated, electrodialysis converts electrical current to ion flux and, assisted by the opposite ion selectivity of cation- and anion-exchange membranes (cem and aem), moves ion from one cell to its adjacent cell in a cell-pair treatment unit (Figure 1).
+When operated, electrodialysis converts electrical current to ion flux and, assisted by the opposite ion selectivity of cation- and anion-exchange membranes (cem and aem), moves ions from one cell to its adjacent cell in a cell-pair treatment unit (Figure 1).
 The ion-departing cell is called a **diluate channel** and the ion-entering cell a **concentrate channel**.
-Recovered (desalinated) water is collected from diluate channles of all cell pairs while the concentrate product can be disposed of as brine or retreated.
+Recovered (desalinated) water is collected from diluate channels of all cell pairs while the concentrate product can be disposed of as brine or retreated.
 More overview of the electrodialysis technology can be found in the *References*.

 .. figure:: ../../_static/unit_models/EDdiagram.png